 Accessories can literally transform your outfit from basic to bangin’, and they don’t have to cost the earth.
-Whether you need a statement necklace to take your bodycon to the next level, a tote bag to shove your uni work in, or a killer pair of sunnies to hide your hangover, you can update your look easily and without breaking the bank.
+Whether you need a statement necklace to take your bodycon to the next level, a tote bag to shove your uni work in, or a killer pair of sunnies to hide your hangover, you can update your look easily and without breaking the budget.

 The shoes – spend

 There’s nothing worse than stepping in a puddle and feeling the rain seep in through your soles.
-We don’t want to sound like your nan here, but spending a little more on some quality shoes really makes a difference (especially over winter when you can see more puddle than pavement most days).
+We don’t want to sound like your nan here, but spending a little more on some quality shoes really makes a difference (especially in Britain when you can see more puddle than pavement most days).
 Yes, every girl wants a shoe-drobe Carrie Bradshaw would be jealous of, but if your budget won’t quite stretch then there are three essentials: A pair of trusty black boots, some casual trainers for every day, and a killer pair of heels for nights out.
 These are really all you need to get you through the season and to your next loan instalment!